UKCloud/documentation/articles/enablement/enbl-sco-mtf-nas.md

 ### USB

-Your USB will be connected to our NAS device in the Mass Trasfer bay.
+Your USB will be connected to our NAS device in the Mass Transfer bay.
 Our NAS is connected into your compute environment to carry out the transfer.
-Your HDD must be compatible with our eSATA enclosure: 3.5" SATA NAS hard drive, and optimised for use in one to five-bay enclosures.

 ## Scheduling your transfer